The Dunning-Kruger Effect: Who It Affects And How To Avoid It (At All Costs)

 Ever wonder why some people think they’re really good at stuff when they actually aren’t?
 Or why they tend to discount the skills of those that are truly competent?
 For example, a colleague may insist that they always take the lead on giving presentations, even if they aren’t very skilled at public speaking or explaining concepts clearly.
 They might question the skills of another coworker who is actually much more capable than they are.
 In fact, despite their deficits in these skills, they may boast that they are exceptional at these tasks.
 This type of situation may leave you questioning how they could possibly believe this to be true.

-Your boss might have gone to one marketing seminar and is now sure they’re even more knowledgeable than the whole marketing team combined.
+Your colleague might have gone to one finance seminar and is now sure their financial knowledge is even greater than the whole finance team combined.
 Your sister might have taken a few years of Spanish in college but now considers herself to be fluent, even though she can barely string a few coherent sentences together.
 Your best friend may think they’re amazing at baking but actually, their cakes come up decidedly subpar.

-It seems super strange but people are actually primed to think they are better at stuff than they are, particularly those who have quite a low level of skill in that particular area.
+It seems super strange but people are actually primed to think they are better at stuff than they are, particularly those poor performers who have quite a low level of skill in a particular area.
 And they underestimate the skills of those that are much better than they are.
-This is a type of cognitive bias that tricks us into inflating our perception of our own skill level.
+This is a type of cognitive bias that tricks us into inflating our perception of our own skills.
+This effect might remind you of the famous quote by Charles Darwin, “Ignorance more frequently begets confidence than does knowledge.”
 In our comprehensive guide about the Dunning-Kruger effect, learn more about what it is, who it affects, and how to avoid it.

 The Dunning-Kruger effect explains the tendency of people who have low competence in something to believe they are actually experts.
 It’s kind of like when a little kid goes to one flute lesson, skateboarding class, or karate practice and then exuberantly declares that they are now the absolute best, greatest, most incredible flute player, skateboarder, or karate master in the world.
 They’re not, of course, but their little bit of knowledge, combined with excitement, leads them to believe they are.